Semitoric families: Preliminaries on integrable and semitoric systems

-To our knowledge, in the literature there does not exist a complete proof of this theorem and many authors have tried to fill this gap; see \cite[Remark 4.16]{VNSepe} for a list of references.
+To our knowledge, in the literature there does not exist a unified complete proof of this theorem and many authors have contributed to it and its generalizations, see for instance \cite{Rus,Vey,DufMol,ColVey,ColVN,Mir,miranda-zung,MirVN,VNWac,Cha}; see also the discussion in \cite[Remark 4.16]{VNSepe}.
 The \emph{Williamson type} of the non-degenerate point $m$ is the quadruple of non-negative integers $(k,k_e,k_h,k_{ff})$ where $k$ (respectively $k_e$, $k_h$, $k_{ff}$) is the number of regular (respectively elliptic, hyperbolic, focus-focus) components of the above $Q$; note that $k \neq n$ and $k + k_e + k_h + 2 k_{ff} = n$.
 In the rest of the paper, a fixed point with $k_e = n$ will be called \emph{completely elliptic} (or elliptic-elliptic if $n=2$).